jaglima/noworkflow_usecase/README.md

 In the previous output, you may have noticed that 'pca_components' has been changed from 3 to 5, and the 'test_dim' size has increased from 0.2 to 0.3.
 However, please be aware that the vectors, matrices and complex types like 'y_test' and 'y_pred,' are not available for inspection.
 We acknowledge this limitation and it is on our backlog.

 When running trial_diff(), the function displays the values of variables and function calls in a diff file format, emphasizing the sequence of operations performed.
 The purpose is to identify any discrepancies that occurred between the two trials.
+In the side columns, the letters f, n and t mean to (f)irst, (n)ext and (t)op.
+They are links that allow the user to navigate through the position of the differences detected.

 ``` python
 trial_diff(list_id[0], list_id[-1])